MRT GoMRTGo

 Over 40.2 km$2.07$2.57

-Fares above are for adult travel using a contactless card or transit card.
-Concession fares for students, seniors and other groups are lower.
-The figures come from the published SimplyGo adult fare table.
+Figures are for adult travel using a contactless card or transit card, and come from the published SimplyGo adult fare table.
+Concession fares for students, seniors, and other eligible groups are lower.

 • One fare for the whole journey